mohammadzainabbas/SDM-Lab-2/README.md

 ##### 2.1.
 Mac

-We have created a setup script which will setup brew, apache-spark and conda enviornment.
+We have created a setup script which will setup brew, apache-spark, maven and conda enviornment.
 If you are on Mac machine, you can run the following commands:

 ```bash
 git clone https://github.com/mohammadzainabbas/SDM-Lab-2.git